 Five (5) Community Control Officers (inclusive of the specialized Sex Offender Community Control Caseload) are assigned to the General Probation unit of the department.
 These officers serve youth and families from all the communities of Lorain County, as well as youth who are maintained on probation that live out of County.
-A total of 303 juveniles were served on General Probation in 2017.
-Ninety-seven percent (97%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
+A total of 290 juveniles were served on General Probation in 2018.
+Eight-three percent (83%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
 These included youth who were placed on Temporary Orders prior to final disposition of their case.
 General Community Control Officers also provide supervision for those adults placed on supervision for Contributing to the Unruliness or Delinquency of a Minor.

 The Court can place an adjudicated youth on Monitored Time.
 While on Monitored Time, the juvenile will be required to report to the Community Control department on a predetermined basis.
-A total of 63 juveniles were served on Monitored Time/Community Control in 2017.
-Two Inside CCO's are responsible for this caseload.
-They make phone contact with the youth, parents, school and service providers and report the progress of the youth to the Court.
-The CCO's also closely monitor the Magistrates' dockets, track continued cases and do initial interviews of youth and families referred for additional Court services.
+A total of 63 juveniles were served on Monitored Time/Community Control in 2018.
+For the majority of the year, one Community Control Officer was responsible for this caseload.
+Duties include making phone contact with the youth, parents, school and service providers and reporting the progress of the youth to the Court.
+The CCO also closely monitors the Magistrates' dockets, tracks continued cases and does initial interviews of youth and families referred for additional Court services.